Nuclear mass parabola and its applications

 \section{Summary}

-In summary, we have proposed a method to determine the two important parameters $Z_{A}$ and the curvature $b_{A}$ in the well-known Bohr-Wheeler mass parabola.
-The linear relation of the total double $\beta$ decay energies is deduced based on the isobaric mass parabola, which only include two parameters of $Z_{A}$ and $b_{A}$, their values have been refitted for 251 A values based the latest experimental total double $\beta$ decay energies of nuclei compiled in AME2016 database.
-The advantage of this approach is that we can remove the pairing energies term $P_{A}$ caused by odd-even variation, and the mass excess $M(A,Z_{A})$ of the most stable nuclide for mass number $A$ in the performance process, which are used in the mass parabolic fitting method.
-Based on the obtained two parameters of $Z_{A}$ and $b_{A}$, the Coulomb energy coefficient $a_{c}=0.691$ MeV is determined by the mass difference relation of mirror nuclei $0.5b_{A}(A-2Z_{A})=\Delta_{(^{1}H-n)}+a_{c}(A^{2/3}-1.0583c)$, and $c=1.1914$ MeV.
-Two analytic expressions of symmetry energy coefficient for description of the mass dependence of $a_{\rm sym}(A)$, $a_{\rm sym}(A)=30.102/(1+2.091A^{-1/3})$ and $a_{\rm sym}(A)=26.575(1-0.99A^{-1/3})$, are also determined by the relation $a_{\rm sym}(A)=0.25b_{A}Z_{A}$.
+In summary, we have proposed a method to determine the two important parameters $Z_{A}$ and $b_{A}$ in the well-known Bohr-Wheeler mass parabola.
+The linear relation between the total double $\beta$ decay energies and charge number $Z$ is deduced based on the isobaric mass parabola, which only include two parameters of $Z_{A}$ and $b_{A}$.
+The values of these two parameters have been refitted for 251 A values based the latest experimental total double $\beta$ decay energies of nuclei compiled in AME2016 database.
+The advantage of this approach is that we can remove the pairing energy term $P_{A}$ caused by odd-even variation, and the mass excess $M(A,Z_{A})$ of the most stable nuclide in the performance process.
+The Coulomb energy coefficient $a_{c}=0.691$ MeV has been determined by the mass difference relation of mirror nuclei $0.5b_{A}(A-2Z_{A})=\Delta_{(^{1}H-n)}+a_{c}(A^{2/3}-1.0583c)$, and $c=1.1914$ MeV.
+The symmetry energy coefficients of the mass dependence under two different form, $a_{\rm sym}(A)$, $a_{\rm sym}(A)=30.102/(1+2.091A^{-1/3})$ and $a_{\rm sym}(A)=26.575(1-0.99A^{-1/3})$, have been determined by fitting the relation $a_{\rm sym}(A)=0.25b_{A}Z_{A}$.
 The obtained values of $S_{0}$ and $\kappa$ are in agreement with the results in references.
-It imply the method is reliable to determine Coulomb energy coefficient and the mass dependence of the symmetry energy coefficient by the correspondence relations only including two parameters $Z_{A}$ and $b_{A}$.
+It implies that the method is reliable to determine Coulomb energy coefficient and the symmetry energy coefficient.
 The further work is in progress which include the comparison of the results between the experimental data and several theoretical mass tables.

 This work was supported by National Natural Science Foundation of China, Nos.
-11475004, 11275052, 11365004, 11375094 and 11447001, the Natural Science Foundation of He'nan Educational Committee Nos.2011A140001 and 2011GGJS-147, and innovation fund of undergraduate at Anyang Normal University (ASCX/2017-Z40).
-N. W. acknowledges the support of the Open Project Program of State Key Laboratory of Theoretical Physics, Institute of Theoretical Physics, Chinese Academy of Sciences, China (No. Y4KF041CJ1).
+11961131010, 11422548 and U1867212, and the Foundation of Guangxi innovative team (Nos.
+2017GXNSFGA198001, 2016GXNSFFA380001), and innovation fund of undergraduate at Anyang Normal University (ASCX/2019-Z055).